navneet-nmk/Hierarchical-Meta-Reinforcement-Learning/rlkit/README.md

 The Dockerfile is based on the [OpenAI mujoco-py Dockerfile](https://github.com/openai/mujoco-py/blob/master/Dockerfile).

-## TODOs
+## TODOs/Pull-Request requests
- - Include policy-gradient algorithms.
+ - Implement policy-gradient algorithms.
- - Include model-based algorithms.
+ - Implement model-based algorithms.

+# Legacy Code (v0.1.2)
+For Temporal Difference Models (TDMs) and the original implementation of Reinforcement Learning with Imagined Goals (RIG), do `git checkout tags/v0.1.2`.